openai/roboschool/README.md

     brew install qt assimp cmake
     ```

 Next, we'll need boost-python3.
-On osx `brew install boost-python3` is usually sufficient, however, on linux it is not always available as a system-level package.
+On osx `brew install boost-python3` is usually sufficient, however, on linux it is not always available as a system-level package (sometimes it is available, but compiled against wrong version of python).
+If you are using anaconda/miniconda, boost-python3 can be installed via `conda install boost`.
+Otherwise, do we despair?
-Do we despair?
 Of course not!
 We install it from source!
 There is a script `install_boost.sh` that should do most of the heavy lifting - note that it will need sudo
 to install boost-python3 after compilation is done.

 Next, need a custom version of bullet physics engine.
 In both osx and linux its installation is a little involved, fortunately, there is a